Debdut/course-web-dev-1/Day 3 - Everything All at Once/Assignment/Brick Breaker.md

 1. Declare global variables for brickWidth, brickHeight, and brickGutter.

-2. Create an empty array called 'bricks' to store brick elements.
+2. Create an empty array called `bricks` to store brick elements.

 3. In `initState()`, add code to initialize the brick dimension variables based on gameUnit.
     - Brick width and height is 12 and 8 game units respectively.
     - Brick gutter (distance between bricks) is 2 game units.

 4. Create a `resetBricks()` function that:
-    - Clears the 'bricks' array.
+    - Clears the `bricks` array.
     - Calculates how many columns of bricks can fit in the game width.
     - Creates 10 rows of bricks:
         - Use a loop to create each brick.
         - Use `createDivElement()` to create each brick with appropriate styles.
         - Position each brick using absolute positioning.
         - Store each brick's position as data attributes (example brick.dataset.x = left).
-        - Add each brick to the 'bricks' array.
+        - Add each brick to the `bricks` array.
     - Create a left offset variable after the columns variable to center the bricks, and add the offset to left position of each brick.